 April 21, 1991

 During His earthly ministry, Jesus often taught using parables.
 These stories revealed important truths and encouraged listeners to question the sincerity of their commitment to His teachings.
-In this message, Alistair Begg challenges us to measure the condition of our hearts against the description of the Parable of the Four Soils.
-Only a heart that puts down roots deep enough to be satisfied by the goodness of God can overcome indifference, impulsive behavior, and pre-occupation with worldly gain.
+In this message, Alistair Begg challenges us to measure the condition of our hearts against Jesus’ teaching in the parable of the four soils.
+Only a heart that puts down roots deep enough to be satisfied by the goodness of God can overcome indifference, impulsive behavior, and preoccupation with worldly gain.

 1Soon afterward he went on through cities and villages, proclaiming and bringing the good news of the kingdom of God.
 And the twelve were with him, 2and also some women who had been healed of evil spirits and infirmities: Mary, called Magdalene, from whom seven demons had gone out, 3and Joanna, the wife of Chuza, Herod's household manager, and Susanna, and many others, who provided for them1 out of their means.